 It’s not that men and women in sexual union or marriage symbolise God and the church; it’s that sex and/or marriage symbolises the union of two aspects of our relationship with God, both of which are essential for covenantal belonging with him.

 What this means, is that all Christians in the church act as priests – for, according to 2 Corinthians 5, the whole church has been given the priestly ministry of reconciliation, a ministry in which Christians represent people before God and represent God before people.
 It is for this ministry that Jesus saved us and it’s not a gender-specific commissioning.

 And one last thing: we’re in New Covenant times now

-CS Lewis says that male and female might be equal, but they are not interchangeable – a point I agree with.
+CS Lewis says that male and female might be equal, but they are not interchangeable – a point I agree with as they’re not the same (even if they are equally in the image of God).
 However, he also says that priesthood is male, and I expect the male-only priesthood seen in the Old Testament influenced his view here.